babylonchain/babylon/x/zoneconcierge/README.md

 headers from other PoS blockchains.
 These BTC timestamps allow PoS blockchains integrating with Babylon to achieve Bitcoin security, i.e., forking the PoS blockchain is as hard as forking Bitcoin.
-The Zone Concierge module leverages the IBC light client protocol to receive PoS blockchains' headers.
+The Zone Concierge module leverages the IBC protocol to receive PoS blockchains' headers and provide them with succint and provable information about their timestamps.

 There are two phases of integration for a PoS blockchain: